Passing the app state to the dialog script (Ionic Angular)

 });

 Here we use the p.visual.tab variable to access data passed with the visual state.
-Depending on the variable value, the AI assistant plays back different responses.
+Depending on the variable value, the AI agent plays back different responses.

 Step 4: Create a tab-specific command